contact@montessoriva.com

 Mathematics and Geometry

-• The entire Math curriculum offers a clear and logical method to help children understand and develop a strong foundation in all three domains of mathematics.
+• The mathematics curriculum provides a clear and logical framework designed to help children build a strong foundation across all domains of mathematics.

 Global Cultures, Botany, History, and Sciences

-• History is gradually introduced and presented through family trees, historical figures, and timelines for clearer understanding.
+• History is gradually introduced through family trees, notable historical figures, and timelines, helping students develop a clear understanding of past events and human stories.

 Knowledge is best given where there is eagerness to learn, so this is the period when the seed of all things can be sown, the child’s mind being like a fertile field, ready to receive what will germinate into a culture.